dansteingart/pithy/README.md

 everything here is pure [pylab](http://www.scipy.org/PyLab) except for showme(), which does some behind the scenes magic to generate a plot and save the figure.

+## runtime arguments:

-### Update 2017-12-26
+### folder mode
-Some people wanted a mode where they could store different files in different "folders".
+some people wanted a mode where they could store different files in different "folders".
 Haha.

-Well, as far as the user is concerned this does that.
+well, as far as the user is concerned this does that.

 `node index.js 8081 --foldermode=true`

-### Update 2018-04-20
+### timeout
-A timeout can be coded in, such that
+a timeout can be coded in, such that

 `node index.js 8081 --runtimeout=true`

-Pithy scripts are not allowed to run more than 3 minutes unless overridden in the script with
+pithy scripts are not allowed to run more than 3 minutes unless overridden in the script with

 `##pithytimeout=YYY`, where `YYY` is the timeout in seconds, `0` means run forever.

+## roadmap (ha)
+[] shebang python 2/3 selector (it's time)
+[] persistent kernel for repl after run? really?

-### acknowledgements
+## acknowledgements

-Pithy was made possible in part with support from NSF Grant CMMI 1031280.
+pithy was made possible in part with support from NSF Grant CMMI 1031280.

-Pithy was made better with feedback from many students at CCNY and Princeton.
+pithy was made better with feedback from many students at CCNY, Princeton and Columbia.
 Thanks.